The missing (A, D, r) diagram: Proof of Theorem

 By using the same reasoning as above, one shows that for almost every $x$ in $(-1,1)$, the derivative of the diameter functional vanishes at $x'=-x$, so that one has $\varphi_e'(x)=0$ a.e. $x$ in $(-1,1)$.
 Since $\varphi_e$ belongs to $W^{1,\infty}(-1,1)$ and is in particular absolutely continuous, we infer that $\varphi_e$ is constant on $[-1,1]$.
 The expected conclusion follows noticing that the converse sense is immediate: every pair $(f,g)$ chosen as in the statement of Lemma~\ref{lem:unique} obviously drives to a solution of Problem~\eqref{SOP1}. \end{proof}

-\begin{remark}[Geometric interpretation of the proof] The proof of Lemma~\ref{lem3} can be understood geometrically: indeed, from a solution, we performed two Steiner symmetrizations: one along the strip, and the other in an orthogonal direction.
-From the standard properties of Steiner symmetrization (that we proved for the sake of completeness), the inradius remains unchanged, as well as the area, but the diameter decreases.
-The difficulty lies in proving that the diameter is strictly decreasing, whence the uniqueness. \end{remark}
+\begin{remark}[Geometric interpretation of the proof] The proof of Lemma~\ref{lem3} can be understood geometrically: indeed, from a solution, we performed two Steiner symmetrizations: one along the strip, and the other in an orthogonal direction. {From the standard properties of Steiner symmetrization (we proved some of them for the sake of completeness) and because of the specific choice of the symmetrization axes, the inradius remains unchanged in this particular case, as well as the area, but the diameter decreases. } The difficulty here lies in proving that the diameter is strictly decreasing, whence the uniqueness. \end{remark}